aysenur-yildirim/Folding-Proteins/README.md

 # Fold-Switching Proteins
 This repo contains a batch preparation pipeline to fetch sequences/structures for PDB IDs listed in FSR.xlsx, generate DSSP, align FASTA to DSSP numbering, and prepare inputs for PSIPRED and JPred.
-Outputs are archived for reproducibility.

 # Workflow